 Scientists claim existence of drowned Pacific Ocean continent

-An illustration provided to Reuters February 18, 2017 shows what geologists are calling Zealandia , a continent two-thirds the size of Australia lurking beneath the waves in the southwest Pacific.
-Nick Mortimer/GNS Science Research Institute/Handout via REUTERS SYDNEY: A continent two-thirds the size of Australia has been found beneath the south-west Pacific Ocean, scientists reported in the journal of the Geological Society of America.
+An illustration provided to Reuters February 18, 2017 shows what geologists are calling Zealandia, a continent two-thirds the size of Australia lurking beneath the waves in the southwest Pacific.
+Nick Mortimer/GNS Science Research Institute/Handout via A continent two-thirds the size of Australia has been found beneath the south-west Pacific Ocean, scientists reported in the journal of the Geological Society of America.

 Add your comments below